VishalRamesh50/Husky-Bot/docs/DOCUMENTATION.md

 **Permissions:** Administrator \
 **Note:**
 - Will not proceed if the role already exists.
-- Expects a course role in the format: `ABCD-1234`/`AB-1234`/`ABCD-12XX`/`AB-12XX`
+- Expects a course name in the format: `ABCD-1234`/`AB-1234`/`ABCD-12XX`/`AB-12XX`
-- Will order the role accordingly where the greater course number places higher.
-- Will create a new private channel where only members with the course role can access it.
+- Will create a new private channel where only members enrolled in the course can access it.
-- Will order the channel where the greater course number is at the bottom
+- Will order the channel where the greater course number is at the top.
 - Will create a new category for the course if one does not already exist.

 **Purpose:** A shortcut which does not require the user to manually create a role and channel, worry about positioning, or permissions.